ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 ### Actions

-See the example to learn how to create an action button which removes the article in the table.
+See the example below to learn how to create an action button which removes the article in the table.
 The table component is wrapped into the remove article form.

-To enable any checkbox to be selected, ad the `ibexa-toggle-btn-state` css class to the form with `data-toggle-button-id` data-form attribute.
+Adding the `ibexa-toggle-btn-state` CSS class to the form with `data-toggle-button-id` data-form attribute causes that button with `#article_remove_remove` id is enabled whenever any chceckbox is selected.

-This is a built-in mechanism, the system renders the button (by default, disabled) and passes it under the `action` parameter.
+This is a built-in mechanism, the system renders the button (disabled by default) and passes it under the `action` parameter.

-Action buttons are rendered in the right side of the table headline (do not confuse with the table header) tu dodac screen!
+Action buttons are rendered on the right side of the table headline (do not confuse it with the table header).

-You can set headline title using the `results_headline` macro, and generates different headlines based on the three parameters:
+You can set headline title using the `results_headline` macro, and generate different headlines based on three parameters:

-- `count` -
+- `count` - of all results, not only displayed on the first page
-- `has_filters`
+- `has_filters` - when using filters
-- `phrase`
+- `phrase` - filtering phrase
 - `results_headline` - ensures the headlines consistency across the platform
 - `head_cols` - an array for table header (not headline), corresponds with consecutive column